lanl/APPFL/runtime/README-heapobj-today.txt

 | infoPtr | objType | argCount | ptr to some other object                   |
 -----------------------------------------------------------------------------

 INDIRECTs arise from BLACKHOLEs being updated.
-The THUNK object is reused, so infoPtr->objType = THUNK and we will simply set objType = INDIRECT.
+The THUNK object is again reused, so

+objType = INDIRECT
+infoPtr->objType = THUNK
-For now, payload[0] is the pointer to the next object in the indirect chain.
+infoPtr->fvCount = ***NO LONGER VALID, THE FREE VARS ARE NO LONGER LIVE*** payload[0] = the pointer to the next object in the indirect chain.